 The blackout occurred in Toontown and Fantasyland in Disneyland in Los Angeles on December 27.
 It was the peak of the holiday season, as thousands of visitors came with their children to enjoy some of the most iconic attractions in the western U.S. state of California.

-In what was supposed to be fun, was anything but for an unknown number of guests stuck on nearly a dozen attractions that came to a halt around 11 am.
+What was supposed to be fun, was anything but an unknown number of guests stuck on nearly a dozen attractions that came to a halt around 11 am.
 The guests had to be lifted from and escorted off the rides by Disneyland staff.

 Although there have been no reports of injuries or fatalities, power outages and disrupted attractions like that can result in devastating consequences.

 According to Disneyland spokespeople, the blackout was caused by a malfunction with one of its transformers.
 The transformer knocked out power to several rides, putting the lives of those using the attractions in danger.

 It took Disneyland about five hours to fix the power outage and make the attractions fully operational by 4 pm.
 The theme park’s spokespeople said Disneyland is not going to offer any refunds for the blackout.